 Women's suits are often part of the professional dress code, and many offer the choice between skirts and dress pants.
 Although women's suits need to be professional, a variety of fabrics and colors keep wardrobe options fresh and offer you the ability to pair your suit with existing blouses in for a new look.
 Even if you work in a casual setting, it is wise to have a women's suit on hand for special occasions.

 Look for flattering skirt styles.
 Many professional offices observe a conservative dress code, and skirt suits are dressier than pantsuits.
-Keep dress suits simple and classy in neutral colors such as navy, beige, black and brown.
+Keep dress suits simple and classy in neutral colors such as navy, beige, black, and brown; white and cream are good colors for summertime.
 Skirts should be hemmed right above the kneecap or just below it, and suitable blouses for conservative skirt suits are high-cut to avoid showing too much cleavage.
 To ensure skirts look flattering on any figure, look for styles that offer waist reinforcement and lines to provide structure.

 Pick a pantsuit.
 For more casual settings, a pantsuit is professional and comfortable.
 Look for pants that are straight-cut or slightly flared at the hem to pair with heels or dress boots, and try a high-waisted style for a structured look.
-Pleated pants look best on ultra-slender women, because they can bunch around the waist and stomach area.
+Flat-front pants tend to be the most flattering.

 Choose appropriate fabric.
 For year-round wear, a dress suit made of worsted wool keeps you warm in the winter and cool in the summer.
 The high-quality wool fabric is soft and lightweight and commonly comes in such colors as gray, black, and navy.
 For summer, a lightweight suit made of seersucker or linen creates a crisp appearance and provides comfort in warmer weather.
 Additional suit fabrics to choose from include wool blends, polyester-cotton blends, cotton, and synthetic materials, such as polyester and rayon blends.